Why Consistent Routines Matter in Daycare

 3. Supports Cognitive Development

 Structured routines provide opportunities for children to learn and develop essential skills.
 Activities like circle time, storytime, or arts and crafts encourage problem-solving, language development, and creativity.
+Repetition is how young children consolidate learning — the third week of "morning songs" is when the names finally stick.

 - Pro Tip: Incorporate learning moments into routine tasks, like counting blocks during cleanup or singing songs during transitions.